Genokarma/tutorials/docs/index.md

 This site contains tutorials for using Galaxy Australia.

-Tutorials are listed in the left hand panel, or click the menu button in the top left of the page.
+Tutorials are listed in the left hand panel, or click the menu button (three horizontal bars) in the top left of the page.